ZacharyTStone/Infinite-Flashcards/README.md

 This project is a Python script that generates Anki cards from a word list or essay using OpenAI.
 The generated cards include hiragana, example sentences, and basic Japanese definitions.

+(currently, only Japanese cards are supported.
+This will change in the future)

 ## Features

 - Word-based card generation